 In 1965, Elliott Jacques, a renowned Canadian psychotherapist, published an essay on working patterns of creative geniuses in which he coined the phrase — Midlife Crisis.
 Born in Toronto, Jacques studied medicine at Johns Hopkins University and social relations at Harvard.
 But it was a last-minute enlistment in the Army during WWII where he used that education to establish the Canadian War Office Psychiatry Division, and to apply his gaze to new recruits, enlisted soldiers, and decorated officers.
-Moreover, he was able to follow and observe these seasoned armed services veterans throughout the course of their lifetime.
+Moreover, he was able to follow and observe those seasoned armed services veterans throughout the course of their lifetime.

-Shifts in their behaviors at midlife were so pervasive they became predictable; feelings of dissatisfaction, nostalgia, and depression all coincide with a sudden inability to enjoy life.
-Concerns over health and appearance, and compulsive attempts to remain youthful, attempt to dial back the inevitable trajectory into the twilight.
+Shifts in their behaviors at midlife were so pervasive they became predictable; feelings of dissatisfaction, nostalgia, and depression all coincided with a sudden inability to enjoy life.
+Concerns over health and appearance, and compulsive attempts to remain youthful, tried to dial back the inevitable trajectory into the twilight.
 Even promiscuity during midlife was so common it became a cliché.
 Considered a psychological theory, rather than a medical diagnosis, Jacques’ Midlife Crisis was manifesting in a plethora of different ways with a single constant.
 Each and every impulse seemed to connect the middle aged with the young.

 But it was the Father of Psychosocial Development who went further still.
 In the seventh of eight stages, Erik Erikson's theory of psychosocial development squarely coincides and attempts to explain the midlife crisis.

-Those who become stagnant weren’t investing in the growth of either themselves or others, while the generative adult stays engaged.
-Volunteerism, religious awakenings, and coaching are all venues in which middle aged men seek renewal, whilst depression and descending into mental illness are the consequences of stagnation.
-These are the two trailheads before the elder man, but Erikson held that the primary psychosocial path is generativity; the desire to engage, extend and expand one's influence in society.
+Those who become stagnant weren’t investing in the growth of either themselves or others, while the generative adult stayed engaged.
+Volunteerism, religious awakenings, and coaching were all venues in which middle aged men sought renewal.
+Depression and descending into mental illness were the consequences of stagnation.
+"These are the two trailheads before the elder man," according to Erikson, who held that the preferred psychosocial path is Generativity; a concern for guiding the next generation.